Submitty/submitty.github.io/_docs/developer/interface_design_style_guide/web_accessibility.md

 #### DO
 * Do provide a proper table caption and header with data tables.
     * *All*  columns must have a header.
     * A `<caption>` tag is always expected, so use `<caption />` when you do not want to display a caption.

 #### DO NOT
 * Do not provide a header, footer, or caption in layout tables.
-* Do not nest tables within tables (data and layout).
+* For both data and layout tables, there should be no internal nesting of any kind.

 ### All Visual Elements Need To Adhere To A Minimum Contrast Ratio
-TO DO: SUMMARY
+A minimum amount of contrast should exist between the text and background, known as "contrast ratio".

 #### DO
 * Do use WAVE to examine the contrast ratio of visible elements, especially text.
-    * You can also use this [contrast ratio check website](https://webaim.org/resources/contrastchecker/) provided by WebAIM.org.
+    * You can also use this [contrast ratio check website](https://webaim.org/resources/contrastchecker/) provided by WebAIM.org.<br>
-* Do attain a contrast ratio of at least 4.5:1 is generally a good minimum target in most cases.
-Achieving at least 7.1:1 is better.
+* Do attain a contrast ratio of at least 4.5:1.
+This is an acceptable minimum target in most cases.
+Achieving a contrast ratio of 7.1:1 would be ideal.

 #### DO NOT
-* Ignore contrast ratio in favor of aesthetic appeal.
+* Do not ignore contrast ratio in favor of aesthetic appeal.